jmk0/rome/README.md

 #  ROME CONFIGURATION
 # -------------------------------------
 [rome]
-heater_timeout: 600                             # Heater Timeout in case of rome paused the print
+heater_timeout: 600                             # Heater Timeout in case of ROME paused the print

 unload_filament_after_print: 1                  # 1 = unloads filament after a printing
                                                 # 0 = filament stays in hotend

 wipe_tower_acceleration: 25000                  # printer acceleration when printing the wipe tower

-use_ooze_ex: 1                                  # 1 = rome distributes oozed material over the length of the wipe tower
+use_ooze_ex: 1                                  # 1 = ROME distributes oozed material over the length of the wipe tower
                                                 # 0 = try your luck

 nozzle_loading_speed_mms: 10                    # extruder speed when moving the filament between the parking position and the nozzle